 Jeff Funkhouser has been teaching physics, Pre-AP and AP for more than a quarter century in the North Texas area.
 He currently serves as the science department chair at Greenhill School in Addison, TX.
 He has worked as Exam Leader, Question Leader, Table Leader and Reader at the annual AP Physics Reading in June since summer 2002.
 He served on the AP Physics B test development committee from 2009 – 2013 including as the co-chair of that committee during the last three years of its existence.
-While performing consulting duties he has delivered workshop sessions, full-day trainings and week long summer institutes throughout the country and overseas in the areas of AP Physics 1, Physics 2, Physics C, and Physics B. Jeff began mentoring new AP Physics consultants in 2013 and has overseen the induction of four new consultants since that time.
+While performing consulting duties he has delivered workshop sessions, full-day training and week-long summer institutes throughout the country and overseas in the areas of AP Physics 1, Physics 2, Physics C, and Physics B. Jeff began mentoring new AP Physics consultants in 2013 and has overseen the induction of four new consultants since that time.

 Ken “Kenn” Pendleton has spent nearly 50 years devoted to various aspects of mathematics education.
 He has taught secondary mathematics for over 30 years, 27 years in the Montgomery County Public Schools (MCPS) system, and four years teaching in two private schools in the Washington, D.C. metropolitan area.
 During that time, he taught every basic, honors, and AP mathematics course offered in middle and high school with the exception of Calculus.
 While working for MCPS he also served as chairman of the mathematics department in two of the schools at which he taught.
 For12 years he served as the Mathematics Test Specialist for GED Testing Service, and during the last five years he has provided teacher training for both adult educators and teachers of AP Statistics and has served as an adjunct professor at Montgomery College, where he teaches statistics.